skzv/my-plain-blog/_posts/2023-02-23-blackbox-optimization-with-vizier.md

 ## How Can I Reproduce This?

 The colab I used to generate this article can be found [here](https://github.com/skzv/vizier-blog-post/blob/main/vizier_blog_post.ipynb).
-I used GCP's Vertex AI Vizier API because it generates some cool charts like the one I included in this post, but be aware it can be expensive ($1/trial).
+I used GCP's Vertex AI Vizier API because it generates some cool charts like the ones I included in this post, but be aware it can be expensive ($1/trial).
 Vizier is also open-source and available [here](https://github.com/google/vizier).